-Studentships for PhD study may be available under the CAST scheme to encourage collaboration between academic institutions and private sector industry.
+Studentships for PhD study may be available under the CAST scheme to encourage collaboration between academic institutions and private sector industry (with the exception of Mathematical Physics who can apply for CASE style CAST awards).
 It also provides an opportunity for able graduates to gain first-hand experience outside the academic environment as well as higher degrees.